 On an annual basis, the CMOs contract with an NCQA certified vendor to conduct the Consumer Assessment of Healthcare Providers and Systems (CAHPS) Surveys for their enrolled child and adult populations to assess the members' perspectives about the quality and appropriateness of care they received during the prior year.
 The data obtained from the surveys informs improvement efforts for those areas that fail to meet the target scores.
-The CAHPS Adult and the CAHPS Child Surveys results provide information inclusive of that pertaining to members with special health care needs - those children who have or are at increased risk for a chronic physical, developmental, behavioral, or emotional condition and who require health and related services of a type or amount beyond that required by children generally.
-In 2014, DataStat, Inc., DCH's NCQA certified CAHPS survey vendor, administered the CAHPS 5.0H Adult and Child Medicaid Health Plan Surveys for the Medicaid Adult, Child and the PeachCare for Kids populations.
+The CAHPS Child Survey results provide information about children including those with special health care needs - those children who have or are at increased risk for a chronic physical, developmental, behavioral, or emotional condition and who require health and related services of a type or amount beyond that required by children generally.
+In 2014, DataStat, Inc., DCH's NCQA certified CAHPS survey vendor, administered the CAHPS 5.0H Adult and Child Medicaid Health Plan Surveys for the Medicaid Adult, Child and the PeachCare for Kids (CHIP) populations.
 The surveys consists of the following four global rating measures and five composite measures.
 In addition, the Adult CAHPS Survey includes three (3) performance measures that DCH tracks: Flu Shot for Adults Ages 18-64; Medical Assistance with Smoking Cessation and; Aspirin Use and Discussion.
 To evaluate the overall performance of the Georgia Medicaid and PeachCare for Kids programs relative to the CAHPS surveys, the state compares its performance to the National CAHPS Database (NCDB) benchmarks.